top of page

 Their knees touch.

-The nervous system never fully settles.
+In relationships where conflict and reconciliation cycle repeatedly, the nervous system never fully settles.
 It braces, releases, braces again.
-Each conflict spikes stress chemistry.
-Each repair brings relief.
-And intimacy becomes the fastest way to seal the moment.
+Each argument raises the body’s alarm signals and each repair quiets them temporarily.
+Physical closeness then becomes the fastest and most powerful way to seal the moment.

 The kiss.
 The closeness.
 The bed.

-When intimacy consistently follows threat, the body starts to pair connection with recovery rather than stability.
-The bond deepens, but the ground beneath it stays shaky.
-The nervous system learns to wait for closeness after danger, instead of expecting safety before it.
+When intimacy consistently follows distress, the body begins to associate connection with recovery rather than stability.
+Closeness becomes the moment when the nervous system finally stops bracing.
+The bond deepens, but the ground beneath it never fully stabilizes.
+Instead of expecting safety before conflict, the body begins to anticipate closeness after danger.

 Relief always feels profound.